-Alcohol Education Program for First-Year Students: This program consists of interactive group discussions led by Peer Educators who provide facts about alcohol and its use on the OU campus, coupled with commonly experienced real-world scenarios, during which students are asked to talk about their decisions and the decisions of their peers.
-It aims to reduce high-risk binge-drinking among college freshmen, decrease the number of alcohol-related incidents and change the perception of the campus culture among freshmen.
+Alcohol and Other Drug Education Program for First-Year Students: This is a mandatory alcohol awareness program for all incoming undergraduate students 22 years of age and younger.
+This program consists of interactive group discussions led by Peer Educators who provide facts about alcohol and its use on the OU campus, coupled with commonly experienced real-world scenarios, during which students are asked to talk about their decisions and the decisions of their peers.
+It aims to reduce high-risk binge-drinking and drug misuse and abuse among college freshmen, decrease the number of alcohol-related and drug related incidents and change the perception of the campus culture among freshmen.

-Online Alcohol Education: This is a mandatory alcohol awareness program for all incoming undergraduate students 22 years of age and younger.
+Online Alcohol Education: This is a mandatory alcohol and other drug awareness program for all incoming undergraduate students 22 years of age and younger.
 It is an interactive website about prevention issues, alcohol education and the university alcohol policies.
-Refer to http://link.ou.edu/capeducation for more information and to onpoint.ou.edu to access the online education session.
+Refer to link.ou.edu/capeducation for more information and to onpoint.ou.edu to access the online education session.